 Chemical synthesis

-In chemistry, chemical synthesis (chemical combination) is the artificial execution of chemical reactions to obtain one or several products.[1]
+Chemical synthesis (chemical combination) is the artificial execution of chemical reactions to obtain one or several products.[1]
 This occurs by physical and chemical manipulations usually involving one or more reactions.
 In modern laboratory uses, the process is reproducible and reliable.

-A chemical synthesis involves one or more compounds (known as reagents or reactants) that will experience a transformation when subjected to certain conditions.
+A chemical synthesis involves one or more compounds (known as reagents or reactants) that will experience a transformation under certain conditions.
 Various reaction types can be applied to formulate a desired product.
 This requires mixing the compounds in a reaction vessel, such as a chemical reactor or a simple round-bottom flask.
 Many reactions require some form of processing ("work-up") or purification procedure to isolate the final product.[1]

 1. ^ a b Vogel, A.I.; Tatchell, A.R.; Furnis, B.S.; Hannaford, A.J.; Smith, P.W.G.
 (1996).
 Vogel's Textbook of Practical Organic Chemistry (5th ed.).
 Prentice Hall.
 ISBN 0-582-46236-3.